How to Clean Landscaping Rocks

 There’s a fine line between a low-maintenance yard and just being lazy.

-Depending upon how you have utilized landscaping rocks, you’ll want to set aside some time, every 6 to 12 months, a couple of hours at a time, to clean them up.
+Plan to set aside some time, every 6 to 12 months, a couple of hours at a time, to clean them up.

-For some great suggestions on low-maintenance landscaping, check out this article published by Texas A&M University, “Low Maintenance Landscaping Tips.”
+For some great suggestions on low-maintenance landscaping, check out this article by Texas A&M University, “Low Maintenance Landscaping Tips.”

 Clear off any debris